 Cons of robotic surgery

-- Unnecessary Added cost of the surgery
+- Unnecessary.
+It increases the cost of the surgery

-- Requires larger incisions
+- Requires a larger incision

-- Entire procedure takes longer
+- The entire procedure takes longer